 The EuroBioBank network is the first operating network of biobanks in Europe providing human DNA, cell and tissue samples as a service to the scientific community conducting research on rare diseases.
 It is the only network dedicated to rare disease research in Europe.

-• The EuroBioBank Network is currently composed of 24 members, of which 21 biobanks from 8 European countries (France, Germany, Hungary, Italy, Malta, Slovenia, Spain and the United-Kingdom) as well as Israel and Canada.
+• The EuroBioBank Network is currently composed of 25 members, of which 21 biobanks from 9 European countries (France, Germany, Hungary, Italy, Malta, Slovenia, Spain, United-Kingdom and Turkey) as well as Israel and Canada.

 • EuroBioBank is coordinated by FONDAZIONE TELETHON (Italy) for the administrative activities, under the responsibility of Marco Crimi and Lucia Monaco.